Michael Brown (footballer, born 1977): Leeds United

 Brown signed for Championship club Leeds United on a one-year contract with the option of a further year in July 2011.
 He made his debut for the "Whites" on the opening day of the 2011–12 season in the 3–1 defeat against Southampton.
 After missing some games with a calf injury, Brown returned to the starting line-up at Elland Road against Crystal Palace on 10 September.
 He did not play for another month before making his return as a second-half substitute against Leicester City on 6 November.
 Brown came into the Leeds side for his first start since early September on 29 November in Leeds' emphatic 4–0 win against Nottingham Forest.
 During the pre-match warm-up for Leeds' FA Cup game against Arsenal at the Emirates Stadium, Brown kicked a ball into the face of pundit Martin Keown who was doing punditry pitch-side with Robbie Savage for ESPN's coverage of the game – he claimed that he had in fact been aiming for Savage.
-He endured numerous spells out of the first team until manager Simon Grayson was replaced by his former Sheffield United boss Neil Warnock in February 2012.
+He endured numerous spells out of the first-team until manager Simon Grayson was replaced by his former Sheffield United boss Neil Warnock in February 2012.
 He scored his first goal for Leeds in a 7–3 defeat by Nottingham Forest on 20 March.
 He was sent off for the first time as a Leeds player when he was given a straight red against Derby County on 9 April.

-Warnock revealed that the contract which Brown signed in August 2012 would be on a reduced wage, but he felt Brown was the type of player he wanted to keep around the club both on and off the pitch.
+Warnock revealed that the contract Brown signed in August 2012 would be on a reduced wage, but he felt Brown was the type of player he wanted to keep around the club both on and off the pitch.
 Brown scored his first goal of the 2012–13 season on 2 November in a 2–2 draw with Brighton & Hove Albion; the goal was awarded to Brown despite deflecting off teammate Luciano Becchio.
 On 5 April 2013, just days after the sacking of manager Neil Warnock, Brown activated an appearance-based clause on his contract to extend his contract at Leeds into a third year.

 Brown played 19 games during the 2013–14 season and was released by owner Massimo Cellino in May 2014.
-Cellino also believed the number seventeen to be unlucky and asked manager Brian McDermott to retire the number following Brown's departure, leaving him to be the last player to wear that number for Leeds, until the number was unretired in 2019, when Hélder Costa wore that shirt number.
+Cellino also believed the number 17 to be unlucky and asked manager Brian McDermott to retire the number following Brown's departure, leaving him to be the last player to wear that number for Leeds, until the number was unretired in 2019, when Hélder Costa wore that shirt number.